Amazon arbitrage: Finding products and reselling – this is how the business model works

 • Supermarkets and drugstores: Stores like Walmart often have special offers, discount promotions, or sales where products are sold well below market price.

-• Closeout stores: Stores that sell closeouts, overstock, or discontinued products are often good sources for cheap products, as you can also find sought-after branded items here.
+• Closeout stores: Stores that sell closeouts, overstock, or discontinued products are often good sources for inexpensive products, as sought-after branded items can also be found here.

 • Outlets: Outlet stores often offer branded items at reduced prices that may be sold online at higher prices.

-Tip: Price comparison sites like Idealo or Google Shopping help you find the lowest prices and identify price differences.
+Tip: Price comparison sites like Idealo or Google Shopping help you find the cheapest prices and identify price differences.

 Amazon Arbitrage: Software and Tools